iTwin/reality-data-client/README.md

 ## Requirements

 A registered application in the iTwin Platform is needed for using the Reality Data Client.
-Documentation for registering an application can be found [here.](https://developer.bentley.com/tutorials/register-and-modify-application/) Make sure that your application is associated with **Digital Twin Management** and **Visualization** and has `realitydata:read realitydata:modify` scopes enabled.
+Documentation for registering an application can be found [here.](https://developer.bentley.com/tutorials/register-and-modify-application/) Make sure that your application is associated with **Reality Management** and **Visualization** and has `realitydata:read realitydata:modify` scopes enabled.

 To use the Reality Data API you will need to have an access to a project.
 If you don't have one already, contact one of your Organization Administrators or take some time to go through the following tutorial: Create a [Project](https://developer.bentley.com/tutorials/create-and-query-projects-guide).